awestover/thoughts/content/0stack/backdoors and deceptive alignment.md

 Question 7.1.
 Under reasonable computational hardness assumptions, is the representation class of polynomial size, logarithmic-depth Boolean circuits over {0, 1}n efficiently defendable?
 This representation class is known to not be efficiently PAC learnable under the assumption of

 I think they're basically just saying they want some "more natural" examples of things which are easy to defend but hard to learn.

+Another question they pose is:
+> What if instead of requiring the backdoor to be randomly inserted you had a computationally bounded adversary that got to choose where to put the backdoor?

+# todo: add fancy new results that I prove here :)

+I'm hoping to ultimately build up to some interesting classes of circuits (e.g., log-depth circuits).
+But, as I like to say "you should start somewhere tractable".
+So we're going to start with some silly classes  of circuits.
+In what follows, the input space will always be $\{ 0,1 \}^{n}$ and we consider the uniform distribution on this set.

+**Proposition**
+Let $\mathcal{F}$ be the class of depth circuits that just use a single $\land$ gate, and they can $\neg$ inputs if they want.
+This function class is $\varepsilon$-defendable with confidence $1-\varepsilon$ very efficiently.

+**Proof**\
+>  **claim 1**: If $\phi$ is too short, (an AND of fewer than $\log \varepsilon ^{-1}$ literals) then there are no functions $\phi'\neq \phi$ that are $\varepsilon$-close to $\phi$.\
+>  **pf**: clear.

+So this means that the adversary better choose a formula that takes into account quite a few literals.
+But then $f(x)=1$ is  quite unlikely on a random input.
+So, probably we'll have $f^{*}(x^{*})=1$.
+And  then that'll be our 1-query algorithm.

+> [!question] Q
+> Does the one-bit case extend naturally to a multiple bit case?
+I'm willing to believe this, but would love to see it spelled out.

+> [!question] N q
+> Statistically solve the uniform case.

+> A general takeaway from this example:
+> Adversary shouldn't make $f$ too sparse and also shouldn't make $\bar{f}$ too sparse.
+> Like I think we can maybe basically assume $\mathbb{E} f \approx 1/2$.

+> The intuition that drives all of this is "morally the only way to insert a backdoor is to put a little if statement that says if input is backdoor trigger, bx weird." which is totally detectable with whitebox access to the function, provided the trigger.

+Next up, constant depth circuits (i.e., AC0)

+> [!thoughts] Some thoughts on solving low depth circuits
+> - Feels like maybe there's some kind of regularization technique that we can use to discover a backdoor?
+> - Maybe the network should be robust to dropout?
+> - Wait no, that doesn't make sense.
+These networks are supposed to not be learnable -- that's one of the main points!